-- Find out the needs of the potential buyer and connect with the most suitable / competent customer service specialist.
+- Find out the needs of a potential buyer and connect him with the most suitable/competent customer service specialist.`

-As you can see, chatbots can automate many processes and save both time and money.
+As you can see, chatbots can automate many processes and save time and money.

-But it must be borne in mind that these are not "one time authority and forgotten" programs.
-They need constant adjustment and testing, so you shouldn't rely entirely on chatbots.
+But it should be borne in mind that these programs are not of the "set up and forgot" type.
+They need constant tuning and testing, so you should not rely entirely on chatbots.

 Push Notification Marketing

-Push Notification marketing promotes the sale of products and services by sending browser (Chrome, FireFox, Opera…) or application notifications.
+Push notification marketing promotes the sale of products and services by sending notifications in the browser (Chrome, Firefox, Opera...) or applications.

-Essentially Push Notifications SMS / MMS are very similar, except that you can send Push Notivications not only to your phone, but to any device with one of the most popular Internet browsers or your own application.
+Essentially Push Notifications are very similar to SMS/MMS with the difference that you can send Push notifications not only to the phone but also to any device that has one of the most popular Internet browsers or your own application installed.

 Social network marketing

 Or social media marketing.
-Directly, sales promotion is less important.
-It is used more to promote brand awareness, build opinions and build relationships between the brand / company and existing / potential customers.
+Direct sales promotion is less important here.
+It is used to a greater extent to increase brand awareness, form opinions, and build relationships between the brand/company and existing/potential customers.

 Social media today is one of the most effective free channels where you can:

 - Increase brand awareness.
-Social media is the media of the eye - it allows you to spread the visual identity of your company to a wide audience, thus improving brand awareness.
+Social media is media for the eyes — they allow you to spread the visual identity of your company among a wide audience, thereby increasing brand awareness.
 And better brand awareness means better results for all your other activities;

 - Introduce yourself and get to know your existing and potential customers.
-This is very important, because how will you be able to communicate with your existing and future customers in a language they understand if you do not know what they are thinking about?
-You can have discussions, gather feedback, and also communicate directly with your followers in person;
+This is very important, because how will you be able to talk to your existing and future customers "in a language they understand" if you don't know what they are thinking about, what interests them, what hurts them...
+Social networks open up both direct and indirect communication opportunities with your followers.
+You can hold discussions, collect feedback, and also directly communicate with your followers personally;

 And, of course, also:

-- Increase traffic to your site where you can turn visitors into buyers.
-It is already much easier to do this with your followers than with those who come to your site for the first time and do not know anything about you yet;
+- Increase traffic to your website, where you can turn visitors into buyers.
+It's much easier to do this with your subscribers than with those who visit your site for the first time and don't know anything about you yet;

-- Generate purchases and customers directly on these platforms with features such as Instagram / Facebook stores, instant messaging, CTA (Call-to-action) button profiles, and appointment booking capabilities.
+- Generate purchases and customers directly on these platforms with features such as Instagram or Facebook stores, instant messaging, CTA (Call-to-action) buttons in your profiles, and appointment booking capabilities.

-You provide the product or service, its delivery, etc., but the sale is made by others who receive a small or large commission for each product / service sold.
+You provide a product or service, its delivery, etc., but the sale is carried out by others who receive a small or large commission for each product/service sold.

 This type of marketing is very common for products such as:

-- PaaS (Platform as a service) - the service provider offers not only the infrastructure, but also the OS and middleware, such as databases, etc. (e.g. AWS Elastic Beanstalk and Google App Engine);
+- PaaS (Platform as a service) — a service provider offers not only infrastructure but also OS and middleware, such as databases, etc. (for example, AWS Elastic Beanstalk and Google App Engine);

-- SaaS (Software as a Service) - The service provider offers everything you need to perform a task.
-Users simply log in and use an application that runs fully on the service provider's infrastructure (e.g. Google Apps, DropBox, Canva).
+- SaaS (Software as a Service) — a service provider offers everything you need to complete a task.
+Users simply log in and use an application that works completely in the infrastructure of the service provider (for example, Google Apps, DropBox, Canva).

 As with other forms of digital marketing, content marketing aims to attract potential customers who eventually become buyers.

 But content marketing works differently than traditional advertising.
-Potential buyers are not attracted by the value of the product or service, but by offering free content (guides, reviews, opinions, interesting facts, etc.).
+Potential buyers are attracted not by the value of a product or service, but by the offer of free content (guides, reviews, opinions, interesting facts, etc.).

-Content that demonstrates the company's competence, interest in cooperation…
+Content demonstrating the competence of the company, interest in cooperation…

-Content that strengthens / builds knowledge, promotes brand awareness, trust and visits to your site (their articles are fantastic, looking forward to the next one).
+Content that strengthens/expands knowledge, promotes brand awareness, trust, and visits to your site (their articles are fantastic, I look forward to the next one).

-Consistent use of content marketing builds and maintains relationships with your potential and existing customers.
-If your audience trusts your business and sees it as a partner who is interested in their success.
-If your site is considered a source of valuable / useful content, the goods or services they need are likely to be purchased from you.
+Constant use of content marketing builds and maintains relationships with your potential and existing customers.
+If your audience trusts your business and sees it as a partner interested in their success.
+If your site is considered a source of valuable/useful content, the goods or services they need will most likely be purchased from you.